 Highly sensitive to religious dogma and the elite behaviors of the priesthood, but disconnected from the authentic source of the wisdom teachings .
 Tends to feel depressed around priests and professors.

 Dispersion of Guru's negative effects * a blessing in disguise

 Inability to establish personal certainty regarding the portfolio of Guru: religious faith, philosophical inquiry, temple culture, priesthood and public ritual, the father, teachers and preachers, humanistic education.

 one may engage in religious and philosophical life indefinitely, driven by a need to find a wisdom truth, without ever achieving a clear public religious identity or a clear personal sense of lasting truth.

 The Incoherent Husband.

-In the nativity of a wife, Guru-yuti-Ketu may represent a second partner whose presence is dispersed or not formalized.
+In a wifely nativity, Guru-yuti-Ketu may represent a second partner whose presence is dispersed, incoherent, or not formalized.

 Often the husband suffers psychologically from abandonment disorientations and fears which originated in early life and continue to manifest as separativeness and distrust throughout the adult relationships, particularly playing the husband role within a marriage.